Physics Teaching Resources

 The physics of sports page is a very popular page which covers a lot of physics for a lot of different sports.
 Feel free to peruse this page for suitable topic ideas which you can use in your physics classes.
 Encourage your students to look at the different sports and pick out the ones they're interested in.
 They are guaranteed to be interested in at least one of the sports discussed, which makes this a very useful resource for getting students interested in physics.

-The television show Mythbusters is one of the most popular science shows on television, and it uses a lot of physics!
-I created a 48 page ebook providing a physics discussion and analysis of many myths that are tested on the show.
+The television show Mythbusters was one of the most popular science shows on television, and it's full of physics!
+I created a free 48 page ebook, in PDF format, providing a physics discussion and analysis of many myths that are tested on the show.